microsoft/nova-facade/packages/nova-react-test-utils/README.md

 #### Can I swap out the graphitation MockPayloadGenerator for something else?

-Yes, in `getNovaDecorator` you can supply a `generateFunction` which will be used to generate data instead of the `MockPayloadGenerator`.
+Yes, in `getNovaDecorator` in `options` param you can supply a `generateFunction` which will be used to generate data instead of the `MockPayloadGenerator`.
 Use this if you want to use the `MockPayloadGenerator` supplied by `relay-test-utils`.